 - Happiness: greater happiness and life satisfaction also protect against mental health challenges like depression and anxiety.

-You can see how these things begin to work together to create a positive upwards spiral for a couple!
+You can see how these things begin to work together to create a positive upward spiral for a couple!

 Looking at Life Satisfaction